 Filing and payment deadline

-The home state of the Big Easy gives its residents a bit of a break when it comes to a filing deadline.
-Louisiana’s Tax Day for personal income taxes is on or before May 15 — which gives you a month longer than the typical April deadline for filing your federal income tax returns with the IRS.
+While this year is a bit different, the home state of the Big Easy generally gives its residents a bit of a break when it comes to a filing deadline.
+Louisiana’s Tax Day for personal income taxes is usually on or before May 15 — which gives you a month longer than the typical April deadline for filing your federal income tax returns with the IRS.

 Louisiana income tax rates